 Harm reduction (HR) measures are intended for vulnerable populations whose substance use patterns expose them to major risks.
 These are notably based on the distribution of sterile single-use equipment (syringes, crack pipes, snorting equipment, injection and inhalation kits, etc.) and the diffusion of opioid substitution treatment.
 Preventing infectious diseases also relies on encouragement to undergo screening for HIV, HBV and HCV, as well as HBV vaccination and HCV treatment.
 Another major objective of HR measures is to promote drug user access to treatment and social benefits (accommodation, training, employment, etc.), particularly for the most destitute and socially isolated individuals.

-Approximately 12 million syringes were distributed or sold to drug users in France in 2016.
+Approximately 12.9 million syringes were distributed or sold to drug users in France in 2017.
 It was estimated that 9.8 million syringes were distributed in 2011 (last year available before the discontinuation in collated data).
-This development represents an 18% increase (i.e. an increase of 2.2 million syringes between 2011 and 2016).
-Pharmacy syringe sales in the form of injection kits, which represent a third of syringes distributed to drug users in 2016, fell by a third in 5 years (a 33% reduction between 2011 and 2016, i.e. 1 million fewer syringes), offset by the increase in distribution in specialised drug treatment centres (CAARUDs) (+37% in 5 year), harm reduction facilities (CSAPAs) (+20% in 5 years), automatic distribution machines (+47 in 5 years) and postal Needle and Syringe exchange Programme (+95% in 5 years).
+This development represents an 33% increase (i.e. an increase of 3.2 million syringes between 2011 and 2017).
+Pharmacy syringe sales in the form of injection kits, which represent a quarter of syringes distributed to drug users in 2017, fell by a quarter (a 28% reduction between 2011 and 2017, i.e. 1.2 million fewer syringes), offset by the increase in distribution in specialised drug treatment centres (CAARUDs), harm reduction facilities (CSAPAs), automatic distribution machines and postal Needle and Syringe exchange Programme.

 Drug consumption rooms, which were previously reserved for users injecting psychoactive substances, have also been available to inhaling or smoking users since July 2019.

 Domestic drug market